Where is Tony Adams now?

 In June 2016, Tony Adams was offered a job by Arsenal as assistant coach of their academy’s under 18’s team, following former Arsenal team mates Thierry Henry and Freddie Ljungberg who also went into the academy coaching set up.

-The role which was originally offered to Thierry Henry was also rejected by Adams who took on a new job as head of youth development at Chinese Super League side Chongqing Lifan.
+The role which was originally offered to Thierry Henry was also rejected by Adams who took on a new job as sporting director and head of youth development at Chinese Super League side Chongqing Lifan.

 Back to Arsenal